rkronberg/hugo-website/content/posts/welcome.md

 date: 2020-07-28T11:52:59+03:00
 draft: false
 toc: false
-images:
 tags:
 - website
 - hugo
 - github-pages
 ---

 Hello and welcome to my personal website/portfolio/blog!
 I'm [Rasmus](/about), a Finnish computational chemist pursuing a doctoral degree at Aalto University.
 This website will serve as a platform showcasing my background and interests, past and ongoing research projects and perhaps some more extensive blog posts in case I have something on my mind I think would be worth sharing.
 Stay tuned!